About

 What is Racing Pathway?

-Racing Pathway is a strategic move by British horse racing, supported by the Racing Foundation, to complete three defined collaborative pathways into our sport.
-Promoted across a more diverse audience, it will ensure that racing is attractive to a future fan base and a career path for Generation Z.
+The Racing Pathway was designed to define and resource strategic pathways into the sport of horse racing.
+Promoted across a more diverse audience, it ensures that racing is attractive to a future fan base and seen as a potential career path for Generations Z, Alpha and Beta.

 Requirement